kadimisetty/action-hero/README.md

 </dl>

 > Hey!
 If you like action heroes could you give it a quick __star__ ⭐️
-> I put a lot of effort into this and each lil' star makes my day — @kadimisetty
+> I put a lot of effort into this and each lil' star brightens my day

 ## Quick Usage